Kurdistan

 Kurdi+stan: The lands (country) belong to the Kurds

-The Kurdish people are believed to combining a number of earlier tribal or ethnic groups including Mitanni, Lullubi, Guti, Cyrtians, Carduchi.
+The Kurdish people are believed to combining a number of earlier tribal or ethnic groups including Mitanni, Lullubi, Guti, Cyrtians and Carduchi.

 -stan from Avestan stāna “to stand”,